ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 #### DAO Voters

-We believe that active and engaged governance is crucial to scaling decentralized systems.
+The Foudation believes that active and engaged governance is crucial to scaling decentralized systems.
 Addresses who match this criterion have actively chosen to actively contribute by participating in governance.

 *Criterion: Address has either voted on or authored at least one proposal on-chain, or at least two on Snapshot (off-chain).*
 - *We filtered to “active DAOs” who have had at least 5 proposals with at least 5 votes.*
 - *On-Chain governance contracts included: Governor Alpha and Bravo, Aave, Curve, Maker, Aragon, DAOHaus, DAOStack, and forks.*
-- *Since Snapshot votes were off-chain, we recognized that these were more susceptible to spam/farming behavior, often driven by voters with nominal voting power.
+- *Since Snapshot votes were off-chain, the Foundation recognized that these were more susceptible to spam/farming behavior, often driven by voters with nominal voting power.
   To mitigate this, we filtered Snapshot votes to voters who made up the top 99.9% of total voting power in each DAO (i.e. >= 0.1% of voting power was made up by the sum of all smaller voters).*

 #### Multi-Sig Signers